Richard-Sti/csiborgtools_public/README.md

 ##  Project Overlap
 - [x] Clean up the kNN paths in the summary.
 - [x] Clean up the 2PCF paths in the summary.
+- [x] Update the clustering scripts to work with clumps instead.

-- [ ] Sort out the splitting of individual clumps.
+- [x] Sort out the splitting of individual clumps.
-- [ ] Update the fitting scripts to work for clumps and parent halos.
+- [x] Update the fitting scripts to work for clumps and parent halos.

+- [ ] When calculating the overlap now check whether the halos have any particles, but that should already be the case otherwise its initial CM will not be defined.
 - [ ] Calculated fitted quantities for clumps and parent halos and add them to the catalogues.
 - [ ] Update overlap scripts to work with summed parent halos.
-- [ ] Update the clustering scripts to work with clumps instead.

 - [ ] Calculate the overlap between all 101 IC realisations on DiRAC.